Get Your Free 8 Steps to CRNA Road Map Guide

-Do you want to go back to nursing school as a second-career nurse but need help figuring out where to start?
+Do you want to go to CRNA school as a second-career nurse but need help figuring out where to start?
 Is it even possible in the first place?
 How do you make that happen?
 Here to share her experience and success story is one of our CSPA students and an actual second career nurse, Kelly.
 Join host Jenny Finnell in her chat with Kelly to find out how she made the choice to go back to school.
 Get valuable tips and advice on everything you need from prepping for the interview to knowing how to make a low GPA work in your application.
 Find out more about Kelly’s CRNA story by tuning in!

-Book a mock interview, personal statement critique, resume review and more at https://www.TeachRN.com
+Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com

 Watch the episode here